christopher5106/christopher5106.github.io/_posts/2015-03-23-enforcing-security-with-virtual-private-cloud.markdown

 Here is my practice.

-If you followed my [advice](continous/deployment/2015/03/17/deployment-from-your-pc-to-your-cloud-best-practice.html), you've created two stacks, `Production` and `Preproduction`.
+If you want to follow my [advice](continous/deployment/2015/03/17/deployment-from-your-pc-to-your-cloud-best-practice.html), you will create two stacks, `Production` and `Preproduction`.
 The production stack runs the machines for the production site, whereas the preproduction is the exact copy of the production in order to check that deployment works before deploying to production.

-In order to enforce separation, I create two VPC with following networks :
+Before creating the stacks, in order to enforce separation, create two VPC with following networks :

 - Production `10.0.0.0/16`